 In this article, we go over the most common Mercedes turn signal problems and how to diagnose such problems yourself.
 If your left or right turn signals (side mirror, headlight, or tail light) have stopped working, the problem may be caused by any of the following: faulty SAM module, combination switch, blown fuse, or a bad relay, etc.

-- Left or right Mercedes turn signal NOT working.
+- The left or right Mercedes turn signal is NOT working.

 - All Mercedes turn signals don’t work.

 - Turns signal doesn’t work after installing a new bulb

 Common Mercedes Turn Signal Problems

-- Front or Rear Mercedes Turn signal not working
+- Front or Rear Mercedes Turn signals not working

 - Left or Right Turn signals not working